lvgl/lv_port_pc_eclipse/README.md

-# PC project for LittleV Graphics Library
+# PC project for Littlev Graphics Library

 The [Littlev Graphic Library](https://github.com/littlevgl/lvgl) is written mainly for microcontrollers and embedded systems however you can run the library **on your PC** as well without any embedded hardware.
 The code written on PC can be simply copied when your are using an embedded system.